-there is a way to delay yields, see Atomic execution.
+There is a way to delay yields.
+Read about execution atomicity in section Transaction control.

 Since locks don't exist, and disk writes only involve the write-ahead log, transactions are usually fast.
 Also the Tarantool server may not be using up all the threads of a powerful multi-core processor, so advanced users may be able to start a second Tarantool server on the same processor without ill effects.